team-project-2018/ci-robotic-software/README.md

 	gitlab/dind

 	Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!
 11. Now a runner is registered.
 But to use it in Gitlab, we still need to change some configuration for the registered runner (see config.toml file in repository):
     - Find out the network on which gitlab is sitting with docker network ls and search for network whose first part is called like the folder where docker-compose file is sitting, make docker network inspect this_network and look if gitlab and gitlab-runner container is in there -> this is the network the registered runner needs to be registered to
     - change configuration for runner to work in ci pipeline
     clone_url: clone_url = "http://gitlab:7070"
     network: network_mode = "tutorial_default" (in our case network is called tutorial_default)
     volume: volumes = ["/cache","/var/run/docker.sock:/var/run/docker.sock"]

 12. Integrate gitlab image registry
 - The registry url is already set in the docker-compose file (you could also change line in gitlab.rb file)
 - Add insecure registries in /etc/docker/daemon.json (see daemon.json file in repository)
-- Restart docker engine: sudo service docker restart
+- Restart docker engine:
+	sudo service docker restart

 13. Other machines can connect to Gitlab instance over browser:
 Type master:7070 in browser and register to gitlab -> master can add people to project and assign rank (As administrator: Go to project -> Settings -> Members -> Add registered machines)

-14. Push .gitlab-ci.yml, Dockerfile and other files (e.g. hello.txt) used in Dockerfile to Gitlab and check pipeline out: Pipeline will fail on second job but image should be pushed on first stage -> check out image registry in Gitlab
+14. Push .gitlab-ci.yml, Dockerfile and other files (e.g. hello.txt) used in Dockerfile to Gitlab and check pipeline out.
+    Pipeline will fail on second job but image should be pushed on first stage -> check out image registry in Gitlab

 15. Initialize Docker Swarm cluster: docker swarm init

 16. Find out join command for other machines:
 docker swarm join-token worker (on master) -> use this command on worker to join cluster (you can copy this command in readme in gitlab, so that other people on team can join the cluster)

 17. If this is not working, maybe there is a firewall issue, so you have to open ports:
 https://www.digitalocean.com/community/tutorials/how-to-configure-the-linux-firewall-for-docker-swarm-on-ubuntu-16-04

 18. Log in to gitlab registry to pull and push to image:
 docker login master:4567

 19. Deploy/Create service on swarm leader onto the cluster (we will update service from within the .gitlab-ci.yml file):
 docker service create --mode global --with-registry-auth --name ello master:4567/root/tutorial roscore
 For more information on Docker Swarm: https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/ and follow links at bottom of page

 20. Restart pipeline again and check if both jobs are completed

 21. Congratulations: You achieved Continuous Integration!

 22. Develop your own application with robotic software and you achieve Continuous Integration of Robotic Software.

 ## Changes to be made on worker node for deployment to work
 All the machines that should be part of the cluster and do not have gitlab running on them are considered to be workers.
 These workers need to follow the following steps: